mohitk05/my-website/posts/2026/case-for-software-change-observability.md

 ## Change observability
 What if we collect information about _how_ the software is changing instead of collecting everything that is happening with it?
 After all change is the largest contributor to software incidents and if we can solve this, we probably can solve the problems with observability.

 _Change_ can happen in a lot of different ways in a system, but the most common and easiest to detect is a code change, a.k.a. a _deployment_.
-A friend and I have been thinking about this problem, having faced it in different forms in our time building small to big software systems.
+A friend of mine and I have been thinking about this problem, having faced it in different forms in our time building small to big software systems.
 We started building a solution that lets you capture change information, starting with deployments and we call it [Watchly](https://www.watchly.dev).

 It does a simple thing very well - it captures when and what has been deployed in your systems and provides a single view into _what has changed for the user_.
 Capturing deployments across various services is the first step to achieving true _change observability_.